cu-numcomp/spring23-community-camerontredoux/README.md

 7. Start a thread on Zulip titled "Your Name: Package Name" with a sentence or two describing the project and a link to your repository.

+8. Presentation Goals:
+- How you designed your study
+- What you created
+- How you evaluated it
+- It should be placed in context of prior work and show how each team member contributed.

 ## Timeline

 * March 24: Edit `proposal.md` with basic stats, commit, and push.